To ensure you have the best possible time during your visit to the farm, please review the suggested checklist before you visit.

 Cash or Check

 Our Harvest Your Own Trees cashiers can only accept cash or checks.
-Each Harvest Your Own Tree in 2017 is $70 (this includes the tax).
+In 2018, the cost of a Harvest-Your-Own tree is $72 which includes $4.30 tax as well as a farm-designed, CT-made pewter ornament from Woodbury Pewter.
 Please pre-write your check, making it payable to Jones Family Farms.
 (Credit cards are only accepted for pre-cut trees, wreaths, wine and gift shop items in the barnyard.)

 With the hilly and uneven terrain of the farm, it is essential for everyone to have sturdy shoes/boots with a good tread.
 Waterproof shoes are a good idea.
 Sometimes the farm has more snow than surrounding areas.